larsboy/DMDB/NOTES.md

 Source code notes

 ## Build notes
+While originally made with Code::Blocks IDE and GNU GCC, I have now switched to Visual Studio.
+Visual Studio project files are included in the repo.
+This should make it easy for other Windows programmers to work with the project.
+The project is currently configured with environment variable WXWIN, which must point to the wxWidgets folder.
-Currently using wxWidgets version 3.1.0.
+Currently using wxWidgets version 3.1.5.
 So far only for Windows.
 The code is mostly platform-independent, but there will be some details which needs fixing to build for other platforms supported by wxWidgets.
-The source includes project setup for Code::Blocks IDE: http://www.codeblocks.org/
-Set up to compile with GNU GCC.

 ## Source file guide
 Here is an overview of all the source code (most points are .h and .cpp file), organised in some main parts: